Azure/azure-sdk-for-js/event hubs migration guide.md

-# Migration Guide (EventHubs 2 to 5)
+# Migration Guide (EventHubs v2 to v5)

 ## Class changes

 `EventHubClient` has been split into two clients - `EventHubProducerClient` (for sending messages) and `EventHubConsumerClient` (for receiving messages).

-`EventProcessorHost`'s functionality has been merged into `EventHubConsumerClient` as well.
+`EventProcessorHost`'s functionality has been merged into `EventHubConsumerClient`.

 | In v2                                          | Equivalent in v5                                                 | Sample |
 |------------------------------------------------|------------------------------------------------------------------|--------|